Deepender Singh Hooda

 Hooda was the youngest parliamentarian when he entered politics in 2005.
 He writes frequently on Indian economics and international affairs in the Indian Express and other prominent publications.

 Political career

-Hooda was elected to the Rajya Sabha in 2020 and was earlier elected to the Lok Sabha from Rohtak for three terms.
+Hooda has served three terms as Member of Parliament in Lok Sabha from Rohtak.
+He was elected to the Rajya Sabha in 2020.
+Earlier he was elected to the Lok Sabha from Rohtak for three terms.
 During the 16th Lok Sabha, he was the Whip of Indian National Congress in Parliament.
-He also served on several other statutory and parliamentary bodies in various capacities as an elected board member of the Council of Indian Institutes of Technology; as a Member of Parliamentary Standing Committee on Energy; as chairman of Indo-UK forum of Parliamentarians.
+He served on several other statutory and parliamentary bodies in various capacities as an elected board member of the Council of Indian Institutes of Technology; as a Member of Parliamentary Standing Committee on Energy; as chairman of Indo-UK forum of Parliamentarians.
 In past, he has been a member of Parliamentary Standing Committees of Finance, External Affairs, Agriculture and Human Resource Development.